anotherhadi/github-recon/README.md

 1. Create a new repository.
 2. Make a commit using the **target's email** as the author.
 3. Push the commit to GitHub.
-4. Observe which GitHub account gets associated with that commit.
+4. Observe which GitHub account the commit is linked to.
+This method **always works**, but it only reveals the account if the email is set as the user’s **primary email**.

 All of these steps are handled **automatically by the tool**, so you just need to provide the target email.